matmarcinek/Decoding-the-Cubs-Offensive-Performance-Through-Data/README.md

 ## 📌 Project Overview
 This project explores the offensive performance of the **Chicago Cubs** using structured SQL queries on Major League Baseball data.
 The analysis covers key player statistics, team-wide metrics, and historical trends to highlight standout performances and long-term contributors to the franchise.

-The entire analysis was performed using SQL and is structured to support further dashboard development in tools like Power BI or Tableau.
+The entire analysis was performed using SQL and dashboard development in tools like Power BI.

 ---